Note 3 - New Accounting Pronouncements

 July 2018,the FASB issued ASU

-Targeted Improvements, which allows entities to initially apply the new leases standard at the adoption date and recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
+Targeted Improvements, which allows entities to initially apply the new leases standard at the adoption date and recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption consistent with preparers’ requests.

 The new standard is effective for emerging growth companies for fiscal years beginning after

-December 15, 2020,and interim periods within fiscal years beginning after
+December 15, 2019,and interim periods within fiscal years beginning after

-December 15, 2021.The Company plans to adopt the new standard effective for the year ending
+December 15, 2020.The Company will be adopting the new standard effective for the year ending

-October 31, 2022.The Company is currently evaluating the impact of the pending adoption of the new standard on the consolidated financial statements.
+October 31, 2021.The Company is currently evaluating the impact of the pending adoption of the new standard on the consolidated financial statements.

 The entire disclosure of changes in accounting principles, including adoption of new accounting pronouncements, that describes the new methods, amount and effects on financial statement line items.